Southampton Airport Economic Gateway, Eastleigh

 There is local evidence of large and complex sites being bought forward to the market in the form of the demolition and redevelopment of the Ford Transit factory on a site adjoining the borough boundary in Swaythling, Southampton.
 Therefore, there may also be an opportunity to explore synergies between these strategically important employment sites.

 Southampton Airport Economic Gateway is located within the M27/M3 corridor next to junction 5 of the M27.
-It is directly adjacent to Southampton Airport Parkway train station and Southampton International Airport, which provides flights to over 50 destinations with world-wide connections.
+It is directly adjacent to Southampton Airport Parkway train station and Southampton International Airport, which provides flights to over 50 destinations, some with world-wide connections.
 Eastleigh train station is also adjacent to the west.
 Given its proximity to two stations, the Southampton Airport Economic Gateway is well connected to the strategic rail and freight network.
 Direct trains connect to London Waterloo, which can be reached in 69 minutes.
 In addition, the site has close links to the international ports of Southampton and Portsmouth and is within a 30 minute drive of 5 universities.

 The sites comprising the Southampton Airport Economic Gateway are identified in Eastleigh Borough Council’s Local Plan Review (2001-2011) and are part of the adopted development plan.
 The site has also been identified in the emerging Local Plan for the period 2016-2036 as an area in need of regeneration.
 The following policies of the development plan continue to be relevant up until these are replaced by the emerging Local Plan 2016-2036: 56.BE, 57.BE (Barton Park), 117.E, 118.E (Tower Lane), 112.E (Land at Chickenhall Lane), 111.E (Former Railway Works), 114.E (Northern Business Park, which covers the Land at Southampton Airport).
 Under the Local Plan, the site is referred to its historic name as ‘Eastleigh River Side’.